 The images stored on smartphone cameras are made to be shared; their dispersed exchange across multiple space/times is so intrinsic to the technology that it usually goes without saying.
 What is perhaps given less attention to is replay which brings the personalised object of the smartphone with its privatised space of consumption into the sphere of shared experience as a situated communal event.
 Another table, another context.
 An audience are invited to place their smartphones together on a table.
 (Some readily oblige, others are reluctant to do so.)
 The table becomes a kind of ‘landing site’, a temporary grounding.
 Lying flat, each screen plays out the moving image, and together the screens form a composite landscape; lines and surface patterns circulate, open out, deviate and pass across the frame out of visibility.
 Turbulence.The moving images are not in synch, images appear at differing stages in the cycle of the film loop.
-Apart from the formal significance of the work, the value of the gesture lies in the giving up one’s own device to join with others In a temporary event of
+Apart from the formal significance of the work, the value of the gesture lies in the giving up of one’s own device to join with others in a temporary event of

 co-incidence, incorporating the contingencies that online technical instabilities introduce.
-The multiple devices together but out of synch become relational objects for thinking in action as this slight gesture transforms the smartphone from an individual privatised site of consumption to a site for a public event of slowed down, shared reflection.
-This re-orientation of the conditions of image reception allows for a situated event of ‘being in touch’ of sharing of difference in multiplicity, which extracts the film from the storm of information with which it is caught up.
+The multiple devices together but playing out of synch, become relational objects for thinking in action; for this slight gesture transforms the smartphone from an individual privatised site of consumption to a site for a public event of slowed down, shared reflection.
+Such re-orientation of the conditions of image reception allows for a situated event of ‘being in touch’, of sharing of difference in multiplicity, which extracts the film from the storm of online information with which it is caught up.
 Landscape is no longer something ‘out there’ but takes place through a productive physical engagement which acknowledges that each perspective (with its inbuilt investment of interest) is singular.
 A lived relation of singularities here and now, bringing about a twist of thought.

-Postscript

-Another year.
-Violent storms sweep through, winds batter, rains pour down, seas tear in and swallow up the ground which is worked over, twisted and shaken up, and folds back upon itself yet again.
-Everything is on the move, everything is grounded.
-New formations spill out, giving birth to a condition of the world which has the potential to always breach and exceed the stability of the image once more.

-5093